jsmoriss/jsm-force-ssl/README.md

 <h2>Description</h2>

-<p><strong>A safe, fast, simple and effective way to make sure that all HTTP URLs get rewritten / redirected to HTTPS, including the WordPress upload folder and plugin url paths.</strong></p>
+<p><strong>A safe, fast, simple and effective way to make sure that all HTTP URLs get rewritten / redirected to HTTPS</strong>, including the WordPress upload folder and plugin url paths.
+Simply activate the plugin and you're done. ;-)</p>

 <p><strong>This plugin is significantly different than most other plugins of its type (in a good way)</strong> &mdash; other plugins generally create an output filter using <a href="http://php.net/manual/en/function.ob-start.php">PHP's output buffering</a> to search / replace URLs within the webpage document.
 This is much slower (and error prone) than hooking WordPress filters and using permanent (301) redirects (<a href="https://en.wikipedia.org/wiki/HTTP_301">which is considered best practive when moving from HTTP to HTTPS</a>).</p>